pathogenwatch-oss/amr-search/README.md

 Usage
 -----

-To run paarsnp on a single Salmonella _Typhi_ (`90370`) FASTA file in the local directory using the container.
-An output file `assembly_paarsnp.jsn` is created.
+To run paarsnp on a single Salmonella _Typhi_ FASTA file in the local directory using the container.
+An output file `{assembly}_paarsnp.jsn` is created.

-NB If you used the recommended docker build process, substitute `paarsnp` for `registry.gitlab.com/cgps/cgps-paarsnp/paarsnp`.
+NB If you used the recommended docker build process, substitute `paarsnp` for `registry.gitlab.com/cgps/cgps-paarsnp`.

 `docker run --rm -v $PWD:/data paarsnp -i assembly.fa -s 90370`